heig-vd-dai-course/heig-vd-dai-course/12-java-tcp-programming/COURSE_MATERIAL.md

 connection is established, you can talk to the other person and they will hear everything you say.
 If they did not hear you well, you can repeat what you said until they hear you.
 They can, of course, also talk to you.

-With the help of port numbers, TCP allows multiple applications to communicate with each other on the same machine.

 TCP is a stream-oriented protocol: data is sent as a stream of bytes.
 The application must split the data into segments.
 Each segment is identified by a